matt-cross/jhf-powerfail/README.md

 Similarly, when the power comes back on I would like to set the Ecobee thermostat back to automatic mode.

-This repository contains various scrips and code to implement this.
-Where authentication material is needed, it is storted in "<name>-config.sh" files locally, and sample files are provided in the repo.
+This repository contains scripts and code (mostly/completely in python) to implement this.
+Where authentication material is needed, it is storted in the "jhf-powerfail.conf" file locally, and a sample file are provided in the repo.

 The three main scripts are:
-* `get-grid-info.sh`: returns the current grid frequency and voltages
+* `solark_grid_info.py`: returns the current grid frequency and voltages
-* `ecobee-get-mode.sh`: gets the current ecobee thermostate mode
-* `ecobee-set-mode.sh`: sets the current ecobee thermostate mode
+* `ecobee_mode.py`: sets and gets the current ecobee thermostate mode

-Plus there is `ecobee-auth.sh` which is used to authenticate your application with your Ecobee account.
+Plus there is `ecobee_auth.sh` which is used to authenticate your application with your Ecobee account.

+NOTE: the full solution (to monitor power failures and automatically set the mode of the ecobee) has not been implemented yet.
+So that's whay you can't find it :)